labai/deci/README.md

 ## Branches

 There are currently three active branches:
-- **main** — a simple JVM version.
+- **jvm-pom** — a simple JVM version with maven.
 Simple, stable, used in production.
-- **multi** — a multiplatform version adapted for JVM, JavaScript, and iOS.
+- **main** — a multiplatform version adapted for JVM, JavaScript, and iOS.
-- **tinydec-d4** — a multiplatform version with additional optimizations
-that reduce memory usage and improve performance by using *TinyDec* for small numbers.
+- **tinydec** — a multiplatform version with additional optimizations that reduce memory usage and improve performance by using *TinyDec* for small numbers.

 ## deci.kt